Meet the Lesson Horses

 was a shared purchased between Janelle (Cheralyne’s sister) and VEC.
 Tucker is an OTTB standing at 16.3hh.
 He has an excellent resume in the jumping ring, having competed in jumpers and eventing, jumping fences up to 1.10 meters!
 He is now used in the jumping program only with Cheralyne.
 Tucker is a talented horse and is a horse that our students who are ready to advance their jumping careers may ride.

 is a 13.2hh Newfoundland Pony.
 He’s stinking cute.
 He was purchased by VEC from a student who was using him as a jumping horse.
-However, Oscar also developed severe asthma which limited his athletic ability.
 He is used in our beginner jumping program and knows his job!
 He will aim himself at the jumps!
-We also especially manage his environment to assist his breathing and his workload is reduced to accommodate his ability.
+Oscar has severe asthma (which is why we were able to purchase this lovely horse) which limits how much work he can do.
+We manage his environment to assist his breathing and his workload is reduced to accommodate his ability.
 Oscar is also an escape artist and uses his small size to his advantage.
 However, he doesn’t go far once escaped.
 We think he just enjoys the thrill of knowing he can get out of his pen.

 is a small 12hh Welsh Pony.
 She is a great beginner horse for small kids.
 She has a great walk, trot, canter and excellent ground manners.
 Ironically Sugarfoot has a form of horse diabetes (we call it Insulin Resistance in horses), and she needs to be on a special diet.
 Grass has too much sugar which makes her sick and her feet swell (laminitis).
 She, therefore, is on a hay diet year-round.
 However, with the proper management of her environment, Sugarfoot is a happy little pony!